barbagroup/cuIBM/README.md

 ## Known issues

 * CPU routines do not work.
-* TairaColoniusSolver and DirectForcingSolver fail if no body is present.
 * DirectForcingSolver has not been tested for cases with multiple or moving bodies.